Body-cam video shows a Louisiana trooper beat a Black man with a flashlight 18 times: ‘I’m not resisting!’

 “The video speaks for itself,” said Keith Whiddon, Bowman’s defense attorney.
 “My reaction is similar to anyone else who would see this — it’s disheartening.”

-Bowman’s beating occurred three weeks after Ronald Greene, another Black motorist, was stunned, punched and dragged by Louisiana troopers during a traffic stop.
+Bowman’s beating occurred three weeks after Louisiana troopers stunned, punched and dragged Ronald Greene, another Black motorist, during a traffic stop.
 He later died in police custody.

-Body-camera footage of the incident was withheld long after the event took place.
-The Department of Justice is also investigating the use-of-force incident against Greene and whether state police attempted to cover it up.
+Body-camera footage of the incident was withheld long after the event.
+The Justice Department is investigating the use-of-force incident against Greene and whether state police tried to cover it up.